geigr/ipytone/README.md

 turning Jupyter into a versatile DAW (Digital Audio Workstation) for music creation, sound design, data sonification, and more...

+...like this little piece of music entirely composed and played in a Jupyter notebook, with a custom Earth Globe VU-meter!

 https://user-images.githubusercontent.com/4160723/172623510-3423505f-cd27-4770-8553-b2f0dc75384f.mov

 ## Documentation + Live Demo